-Some professions and trades are not regulated by law, but may have voluntary professional bodies (membership in some of the associations on this list is voluntary).
+Some professions and trades are not regulated by law, but may have voluntary professional bodies.
 Some voluntary bodies provide certification courses and registration, which may help you to get work.
 Membership in these bodies is not mandatory.

 About 20% of people working in Canada, such as nurses, engineers, electricians and teachers, work in regulated professions and trades.
 The majority of jobs in Ontario are unregulated.
 This means that you do not need a licence or certification to do them.